Algo Trading API for MT4 & MT5

 logger = logging.getLogger("fxsocket_ws")

-API_KEY = "your_api_key"
+API_KEY = "fxs_live_..."

-WS_URL = "wss://ws.fxsocket.com/v1/stream"
+WS_URL = f"wss://api.fxsocket.com/mt5/{ACCOUNT_ID}/ws?api_key={API_KEY}"

 SYMBOLS = ["EURUSD", "GBPUSD", "USDJPY"]

-async def on_tick(symbol, bid, ask, timestamp):
+async def on_tick(symbol, bid, ask, ts):

-"""Process incoming tick data — replace with your strategy logic."""
+"""Process incoming tick data.
+Replace with your strategy logic."""

 spread = ask - bid